kpreid/shinysdr/README.md

 * [Google Chrome](https://www.google.com/chrome/) is currently required for the user interface.
 While it is not *intended* to be Chrome-only, no attempt has been made to avoid using facilities which are (draft) standards, but not yet implemented in other browsers.

 The server uses a configuration file, which is Python code.
+Run

-Run <code>python -m shinysdr.main --create <var>filename</var></code> to create an example file.
+<pre>python -m shinysdr.main --create <var>filename</var></pre>

+to create an example file.
 Edit it to specify your available hardware and other desired configuration (such as a HTTPS server certificate).

 Running
 -------

-Once you have prepared a configuration file, you can run the server using <code>python -m shinysdr.main <var>filename</var></code> and access it using your browser at the displayed URL.
+Once you have prepared a configuration file, you can run the server using

+<pre>python -m shinysdr.main <var>filename</var></pre>

+and access it using your browser at the displayed URL.

 Creating plugins
 ----------------

-TODO explain extensibility points

-TODO show how to add plugins to the path

-TODO link to Twisted plugin docs
+ShinySDR plugins are defined based on [the Twisted plugin system](https://twistedmatrix.com/documents/12.0.0/core/howto/plugin.html).
+A plugin is a Python module or package which provides objects implementing a defined plugin interface.
+To be loaded, a plugin must be placed somewhere on your Python module search path (`PYTHONPATH`) in the `shinysdr.plugins` package.

+Plugins can currently:

+  * Add new RF source types.
+(This does not have a specific interface since sources are written explicitly in the configuration file.)
+  * Add new demodulators (`ModeDef`).
+  * Add JS code or other web resources to be loaded by the client (`ClientResourceDef`).
+This can be used to define new widgets.

+The included VOR demodulator plugin (`shinysdr/plugins/vor/`) may be a useful example.

+TODO: formally document plugin interfaces

 Copyright and License
 ---------------------